naturalis/mebioda/doc/week3/w3p5/README.md

 when you combine different data tables, do columns with the same name automatically mean they hold the same data?
 Are columns with different names necessarily different?
 It is impossible to say unless the terms that we use are anchored on a globally unique definition.
-We variously used the word 'ontology' or 'controlled vocabulary' for this.
+We may have used the word 'ontology' or 'controlled vocabulary' for this.

 The EoL trait bank uses this in a big way.
 Every predicate (so, every term about a species, such as `geographic distribution includes`) is anchored on an ontology.
 Many